Simultaneous Gamma-Neutron Vision device: a portable and versatile tool for nuclear inspections: Design of the detector and Monte Carlo simulations

 \subsection{Technical design: from i-TED to GN-Vision}

 From the technical point of view, the proposed GN-Vision device is an evolution of the \g-ray Compton imager i-TED developed within the HYMNS-ERC project~\cite{hymns}. i-TED is an array of four individual Compton imaging modules~\cite{Domingo16}, each of them consisting of two position-sensitive detection layers based on large monolithic LaCl$_{3}$(Ce) crystals.
-This novel imaging system has been fully characterized and optimized in the recent years~\cite{Olleros18, Babiano19} and the first demonstrator has been already assembled~\cite{Babiano20} and used in neutron TOF experiments~\cite{Babiano:21}.
+This novel imaging system has been fully characterized and optimized in the recent years~\cite{Olleros18,Babiano19} and the first demonstrator has been already assembled~\cite{Babiano20} and used in neutron TOF experiments~\cite{Babiano:21}.
 Last, advanced position reconstruction and full-energy selection algorithms based on Machine Learning techniques~\cite{Balibrea:21,Lerendegui:22,Balibrea:22} have been developed for i-TED.
 The GN-Vision device will profit from the aforementioned developments for an excellent efficiency and image resolution.

-The proposed implementation of GN-Vision, based on the actual design of i-TED is shown in Fig.~\ref{fig:Technical}.
-As mentioned in Sec.~\ref{sec:concept}, the first detection layer is made from a monolithic block of CLYC-6 scintillation crystal with a size of 50$\times$50$\times$10~mm$^3$, capable of fully absorbing neutrons below 1~keV.
+A possible design of the first GN-Vision prototype, based on the previous i-TED detector, is shown in Fig.~\ref{fig:Technical}.
+As mentioned in Sec.~\ref{sec:concept}, the first detection layer is made from a monolithic block of CLYC-6 scintillation crystal with a size of 50$\times$50$\times$10~mm$^3$, capable of fully absorbing neutrons below 100~eV.
 This detection plane will also act as the Compton scatterer detector (S) for the imaging of \g-rays (see Fig.~\ref{fig:Technical}).
 The \g-ray absorber detector (A) consists of an array of four LaCl$_{3}$ crystals, each one with a size of 50$\times$50$\times$25~mm$^3$.
-Each crystal base in both planes is coupled to a 2~mm thick quartz window, which is optically joined to a silicon photomultiplier (SiPM) from SensL (ArrayJ-60035-64P-PCB).
+Each crystal base in both planes is coupled to a 2~mm thick quartz window, which is optically attached to a silicon photomultiplier (SiPM) from SensL (ArrayJ-60035-64P-PCB).
 The photosensor features 8$\times$8 pixels over a surface of 50$\times$50~mm$^2$ and is readout by means of front-end and processing PETsys TOFPET2 ASIC electronics~\cite{PETsys16}.
 The excellent time-response of these readout chips, originally developed for TOF-PET applications, enables one to implement them also for Compton imaging in a rather straight-forward and cost-effective manner~\cite{Babiano20,Babiano:21}.

 In order to achieve the imaging of neutrons the first detection plane is supplemented with a neutron mechanical collimation system, as it is discussed in Sec.~\ref{sec:concept}.
 Among the low-Z neutron-absorbing materials, we chose highly (95\%) $^{6}$Li-enriched polyethylene ($^6$LiPE) due to its high absorbing power and simple mechanization.
 Moreover, $^{6}$Li among others since no \g-rays are emitted in the absorption of neutrons, thus avoiding a background source for the Compton imaging.
 For this collimation system a pin-hole approach has been considered in this work (see Figs.~\ref{fig:Technical} and \ref{fig:MC} ).
 A realistic design study of the proposed GN-Vision prototype, focusing on the critical parameters of the neutron collimator geometry, has been carried out by Monte-Carlo (MC) simulations, described in Sec.~\ref{sec:MC}.